janicduplessis/resultscrawler/README.md

         go get github.com/janicduplessis/resultscrawler

 1. Navigate to the root folder and install go dependencies.
+You may need to install mercurial and bazaar to be able to download the dependencies.

         cd $GOPATH/src/github.com/janicduplessis/resultscrawler
         go install ./...

 2. If you dont already have bower installed globally, install it.

         npm install bower -g

 3. Install the webserver libraries using bower.

         cd webserver
         bower install

 4. Create config files.

     4.1  Crawler

     From the project root: